generation-org/JS/JS-09 - Introduction to NPM/README.md

 ## Using Axios

-Git clone -
+Git clone the exercise folder (https://github.com/generation-org/NPM-Practice).

+Make sure you have installed NPM properly.
+You can reference [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you are having trouble with your installation.

-Create a new npm project called: using axios.
-Fill in as many fields as you can with information to create the package.json.
+This folder doesn't have NPM initialized, create an NPM project and fill in as many fields as you can with information to create the package.json.
-`npm init`
+(Hint use: `npm init`)

 To prepare for this exercise, we will need to install json-server